medusajs/medusa/docs/content/modules/orders/swaps.md

 After an order is created and fulfilled, the customer may need to replace an item they received with another.
 They can then create a swap, requesting to return an item they have in place for a new item.
 The swap, similar to an order, can then be paid, fulfilled, and more.

+The Medusa core provides the necessary implementation and functionalities that allow you to integrate swaps in your store and automate the Return Merchandise Authorization (RMA) flow.

 ---

 ## Swap Entity Overview